timothyas/xesn/paper.md

 - Tikhonov parameter, $\beta$
 - leak rate, $\alpha$

-These can be optimized via the Bayesian Optimization algorithm in the Surrogate Modeling Toolbox [@bouhlel_scalable_2020].
-The parameters can be constrained using a combination of Root Mean Squared Error and Power Spectral Density cost function terms, where the latter was used by @smith_temporal_2023.
+As noted in the [Parameter Optimization](#parameter-optimization) section, these can be optimized via the Bayesian Optimization algorithm in the Surrogate Modeling Toolbox [@bouhlel_scalable_2020] by minimizing a combination of Normalization Root Mean Squared Error and Power Spectral Density Error terms.

-* Use smt
-* can constrain MSE and PSD as in Smith et al

 ## Parallel ESN Architecture

-We describe the parallelization strategy based on the dataset used by
-@smith_temporal_2023, which was generated by
-[this model, written by Jeff Whitaker](https://github.com/jswhit/sqgturb), for Surface Quasi-Geostrophic turbulence.
+We describe the parallelization strategy with an explicit example, using the dataset from @smith_temporal_2023, which was generated by [this model, written by Jeff Whitaker](https://github.com/jswhit/sqgturb), for Surface Quasi-Geostrophic Turbulence.
 For the purposes of this discussion, all that matters is the size of the dataset, which is illustrated below, and more details can be found in Section 2 of [@smith_temporal_2023].